rio-cloud/tech-radar/readme.md

 *<br/>It should only be used by Lambdas if needed, but not for Services, where a Load balancer is more appropriate*
 * Kafka Streams (*)
 *<br/>We did not see enough value for the effort.*
+* AWS Glue Data Catalog (*)
+*<br/>We use Glue as Data Catalog for our data lake, but as typical BigData is not our daily business, we remove it from the radar.*
 #### Techniques

 * TDD, BDD